Masaaki Yuasa: Early life

-Masaaki Yuasa was born on March 16, 1965, in Fukuoka, Japan.
+Yuasa was born on March 16, 1965, in Fukuoka, Japan.
 As a child, Yuasa liked animation, and as early as his kindergarten years found he could entertain classmates with his drawings.

 When Yuasa was in his first year of junior high school and thinking it was time to move away from anime and manga, Space Battleship Yamato The Movie was released in 1977, triggering a huge anime boom in Japan, followed in 1979 by the simultaneous release of Hayao Miyazaki's Lupin III: The Castle of Cagliostro, Osamu Dezaki's Aim for the Ace!
 The Movie and Rintaro's Galaxy Express 999 The Movie and several other films.
 He decided to pursue a career in the manga/anime industry, encouraged by public opinion (whether it was true or not), including newspaper and television reports that Japanese animation can withstand adult viewing.

 He had no idea about the animation industry and initially thought about becoming a manga artist.
 However, when he saw animators being treated like stars as creators in a succession of new animation magazines, he decided he wanted to become an animator.

 He then studied design in high school and majored in oil painting at the art department of Kyushu Sangyo University.

 During his college years, Yuasa worried he would not be able to make a living as an animator, but continued to study television animation as it aired and familiarize himself with animators whose personal styles resonated with him.

 Influences

-In his youth, Yuasa was initially drawn to the television animation series Mazinger Z (1972–1974) and Space Battleship Yamato (1974–1975).
+In his youth, Yuasa was initially drawn to the animated television series Mazinger Z (1972–1974) and Space Battleship Yamato (1974–1975).
 A crucial influence which led Yuasa to work in the industry was Hayao Miyazaki's landmark feature film debut Lupin III: The Castle of Cagliostro (1979).
 In the 1980s, Yuasa began to focus on the study of individual animators, namely Takashi Nakamura and his work on Golden Warrior Gold Lightan (1981–1982).
 He also studied international animation, with particular influences being the works of Tex Avery, the British film Yellow Submarine (1968), The King and the Mockingbird (1980) by French filmmaker Paul Grimault, and Glen Keane's animation work on the climactic fight sequence in The Fox and the Hound (1981).